okeeffed/cheat-sheets/Advanced-React-Redux.md

 So once they've signed up, how do we exchange and give them a token?
 We need to handle the login case.
 We also need to make sure they're authenticated when they try accessing a protected resource.

-For example, if we have a `Posts` or `Comments` controller, we need to check if they've been loggin in.
+For example, if we have a `Posts` or `Comments` controller, we need to check if they've been loggin in and if they have a valid token.